 5.2.13.
-Step 13 - Candidate may respond to Provost evaluation must be made within two (2) working days of receiving the recommendation, and the discussion must take place within two (2) working days of receiving the request.
+Step 13 - Candidate may respond to Provost evaluation

+Should the Provost make a recommendation contrary to that made by the CPTC, the candidate may request a meeting with the Provost.
+The request must be made within two (2) working days of receiving the recommendation, and the discussion must take place within two (2) working days of receiving the request.
 Within two (2) working days of the discussion, the Provost notifies the candidate in writing of the final recommendation.